Abhijith-utla/Stylemaxx/README.md

-# 👗 StyleMax – AI-Powered Outfit Recommendation Platform
+# 👗 StyleMaxx – AI-Powered Outfit Recommendation Platform

-StyleMax is a **full-stack AI web application** that blends fashion and technology to create a **personalized digital styling experience**.
+StyleMaxx is a **full-stack AI web application** that blends fashion and technology to create a **personalized digital styling experience**.

 The app allows users to: